 The Upper Jurassic Morrison Formation is most famous for its dinosaur remains.
 Its variegated (multicolored) mudstones and white, tan, and gray sandstones are characteristic.
-It can reach up to 450 m (1500 ft) in thickness, although through most of its expanse it is more like 100 m (300 ft) thick.
-It is spread over 1,000,000 km (400,000 mi) (Fig. 6).
+It can reach up to 450 m (1500') in thickness, although through most of its expanse it is more like 100 m (300') thick.
+It is spread over 1,000,000 km2 (400,000 mi2) (Fig.2).
 It has been divided into lateral and vertical subunits (Craig et al. 1956, Peterson and Roylance 1982, Peterson and Turner-Peterson 1987).
 Stokes (1944) has proposed formational status to the Lower Cretaceous Buckhorn Conglomerate and Cedar Mountain Shale which are similar to, and between, the Morrison and the Dakota in the central-western part of the formation.
 In the locality of Monticello, formational status has been proposed for a Burro Canyon Formation between the Morrison and Dakota, but this has been disputed.

-FIGURE 6.
-Distribution of Morrison Formation
+Figure 2.
+Distribution of Morrison Formation.